 M.2 is more common by a longshot, so if you have to pick between the two and you aren’t sure which way to go, M.2 is the safer option.
 U.2 is mainly used for Intel 750 series SSDs and you won’t find many others that support it.

 When using M.2 for a SATA SSD, performance is the exact same as using a regular SATA form factor.
-When using M.2 for a PCIe SSD, you’re capped at x4 lanes— but that’s more than enough for a casual home user.
+When using M.2 for a PCIe SSD, you’re capped at x4 lanes—which is still more than enough for a casual home user.

-Both are most convenient to use in the M.2 form factor, and both are demonstrably better than HDD in terms of speed, so you really can’t go wrong.
+Both are most convenient to use in the M.2 form factor, and both SATA and PCIe SSDs are demonstrably better than HDDs in terms of speed, so you really can’t go wrong either way.

 Note that there are several other SSD-related terms you should know , like TRIM and SLC/MLC/TLC.
 You should also keep up with good SSD maintenance and be wary of these signs that your SSD is about to fail .